 If you are considering a career in healthcare and want to know the difference between healthcare management vs. healthcare administration, then this article will provide you with some key information.
 The terms healthcare administration and healthcare management are often interchangeably used, but there are unique differences between these two careers.
 Healthcare administration focuses on the business side of an organization, managing individual departments and budgets, overseeing day-to-day operations, and human resources.
 Healthcare management, on the other hand, focuses on the overall needs of the entire organization.

 Healthcare management is concerned about the “big picture” needs of an organization as well as patients.
 They plan and execute organization-wide initiatives and manage the direction of a healthcare facility or system.
-A healthcare manager helps direct and manage organizational policies and procedures.
+Health services managers help direct and manage organizational policies and procedures.
 A healthcare administrator is more focused on individual areas and departments, using and directing human resources within a department.
 Looking at healthcare management vs. healthcare administration more closely, we find that healthcare managers support the overall business needs of an organization.
 In contrast, healthcare administrators support that and use healthcare knowledge to lead on issues related to organizational management.
 Together they provide leadership for day-to-day operations and for monitoring clinical and non-clinical staffing needs and functions.

 Students should research and explore the similarities and differences between healthcare management and administration before choosing a particular field.
 To better understand the difference between healthcare management and healthcare administration, it is important to delve deeper into the explanation of each.